-And indeed, the national channel TF1 (https://www.tf1.fr/tf1/jt-13h/videos/chasse-a-la-decouverte-dune-palombiere-du-sud-ouest-56212386.html) confirmed in a reportage that there are people working hard during the summer to be able to take six weeks off in the fall, just for hunting the palombe (or wild pigeon).
+The national channel TF1 (https://www.tf1.fr/tf1/jt-13h/videos/chasse-a-la-decouverte-dune-palombiere-du-sud-ouest-56212386.html) confirmed in a reportage that there are people working hard during the summer to be able to take six weeks off in the fall, just for hunting the palombe (or wild pigeon).
+This is called locally, ‘blue fever’, when local men call out sick to hunt for the beautiful blue pigeon.

 Palombe hunters get up before the sun rises, dress at home, and head to the palombiere to prepare for the day.
 Only after the set-up is complete, will they sit down for breakfast.